butterops/infra-core-aws/README.md

 # infra-core-aws

-ButterOps Infrastructure Core Services (IaC for VPC, IAM, S3 etc.) for supporting butterops community projects on aws cloud
+ButterOps Infrastructure Core Services (IaC for VPC, IAM, S3 etc.) for supporting our community projects on the aws cloud.

 ## Inside service modules